Why Is My SASSA SRD Declined?

 • Government payroll registered

-The applicant is in employment in a government institution.
-Sassa warned it is the responsibility of every citizen whose financial circumstances change, even while receiving the grant, to inform the agency of the change immediately.
+The applicant is employed in a government institution.
+Sassa warned that it is the responsibility of every citizen whose financial circumstances change, even while receiving the grant, to inform the agency of the change immediately.

 • Alternative income sources identified